 The main idea behind Fog computing is to improve efficiency and reduce the amount of data transported to the cloud for processing, analysis and storage.
 But it also used for security, performance and business logical reasons.

-The Fog Computing architecture is used for applications and services within various industries such as industry IoT, vehicle networks, smart cities, smart buildings and so forth.
+The Fog Computing architecture is used for applications and services within various industries such as industrial IoT, vehicle networks, smart cities, smart buildings and so forth.
 The architecture can be applied in almost any things-to-cloud scenario.

-How fog computing works
+How Fog & Edge computing works